jatin-12-2002/Industry_Safety_Detection_Using_YoloV7/README.md

 rm -rf yolov7/.git
 ```

-### Step 11 - If want to make your own model, Change the following lines in yolov7 folder's Files:
+### Step 11 - If you want to make your own model, Change the following lines in yolov7 folder's Files:

 ### Step 11.1 - In *yolov7/data/custom.yaml*, Change the train and val paths based on your system's path and give proper path to the train.txt and val.txt files.
 Also, you can change nc(no. of classes) and class's names according to your needs.